 Mid-July – Art and Dinosaurs + Field Excursion for Members

-In mid-July Dr Steve Salisbury will lead a field excursion for DCMG members from Reddell Beach to Entrance Point and explain the findings from his recently published research paper.
+On Saturday 13 July (in the afternoon) Dr Steve Salisbury will lead a field excursion for DCMG members from Reddell Beach to Entrance Point and explain the findings from his recently published research paper.
 Details about start time and meeting point will be circulated to all DCMG members closer to the event.

 5 August – Erth Dinosaur Zoo is coming to the Broome Civic Centre

 On the day of the Erth show we’ll have a display in the Civic Centre foyer and hopefully screen our The Dinosaur Coast film.
 Maybe afterwards we’ll be able to get up close and personal with the dinosaur puppets. https://www.erth.com.au/

 Details will be published in the ‘Shire News’ section of the Broome Advertiser closer to the event.